DaveBackus/Data_Bootcamp_Book/installing-python.md

 Follow these instructions.
 By which we mean: **follow these instructions exactly!** Creativity is a wonderful thing, but here it will cost you dearly.

 **Step 1.
 Download the Anaconda installer.**  Click [here](http://continuum.io/downloads) to go to the download page.
+(If that link doesn't work for you, Google "Anaconda downloads.")
 Click on the logo of your operating system (Windows, Mac OS, or Linux) and "I want Python 3.4" to choose the appropriate version.
 Then click on "Python 3.4 Graphical Installer" to download the installer.

 **Make sure you get Python 3.4.**  If you accidentally install Python 2.7, or anything other than 3.4, you should uninstall it and start over.